SEKOIA-IO/documentation/docs/getting_started/sso/azure.md

 ## Restrict access for SEKOIA.IO to specific users

-Azure Active Directory can be configured to restrict which user are allowed to access SEKOIA.IO.
+Azure Active Directory can be configured to prevent some users from accessing SEKOIA.IO.

 1. In "Azure Active Directory" > "Enterprise applications": select your application
 2. In the "Application | Overview" > "Getting Started" > "1.
 Assign users and groups"